 Chan Buddhism, Daoism and Zen – Journey through the East

 Writing an article about Zen is almost a contradiction in terms.
 That is unless I simply leave the rest of it blank...
-Just a finger, pointing to the moon… But, I don't want to do that! [...]
+Just a finger, pointing to the moon… But, I don't want to [...]

 The Hidden Context in some Great Movies

 I love the cinema and movies.
 I also make films myself.
-What stared as a simple passion for the action and adventure in films has become a life long [...]
+What stared as a simple passion for the action and adventure in films has become a life long urge [...]

 On the nature of art, a definition